stormpath/express-stormpath/README.md

   }
   ```

-  If the user was created successfully, you will receive a 200 response and the body will contain the account that was created.
-If an error occurred, we will send a 400 status with an error message in the body.
+  If the user was created successfully, you will receive a 200 response and the
+  body will contain the account that was created.
+If an error occurred, we will

-  **If your app is a website:**

-  Sign them up by sending them to `/register` and fill in the form.
+  send a 400 status with an error message in the body.

+  *Note: make sure that your client is setting the `Accept: application/json`
+  header on the request.*

+  *Using AngularJS?
+Try our [Stormpath Angular SDK][]*

   *[Read more about registration in the documentation →](https://docs.stormpath.com/nodejs/express/latest/registration.html)*